macklab/hippcircuit/mrtrix/README.md

 # Participant-specific white matter connections
 In vivo reconstruction of hippocampal pathways in humans was possible with various tools and algorithms provided by [MRtrix3](https://www.mrtrix.org/)

-## Implementing the processing pipeline in your own data
+## Implementing the pipeline in your own data
 If you choose to implement this processing pipeline in your data, the following steps should be followed to create hippomcapus specific connectivity matrices.

 **1) Structural image processing**